 Painting is one of those home projects that can be a lot of work.
 On top of it, no matter what you do to prevent messes, paint still seems to get in some places.
 One place that paint can land is on your skin.
 It can be hard to get off!
 Here are a few tips to help get paint off your skin during your next home project!

-Here are the steps to get paint off of your hands after painting.
+Here are the steps to get paint off of your hands and skin after you have painted.

 Before rubbing your hands under the water, pretreat it with your favorite kind of oil.
 This will loosen the paint and moisturize your skin before washing.
 You can use food based oils such as vegetable or olive oil or a skin friendly essential oil.
 More traditional skin oils, such as baby oil or cocoa butter oil.